oceanypt/coldqa-tta/README.md

 ## Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts

-This repository is the code for our paper [Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts]() at Findings of EMNLP2022, which includes our proposed COLDQA benchmark and the implementation of the methods for test-time adapttion (PL, Tent and OIL).
+This repository is the code for our paper [Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts]() at Findings of EMNLP2022, which includes our proposed COLDQA benchmark and the implementation of the methods for test-time adaptation (PL, Tent and OIL).